 I have experimented with a lot of computer equipment over the years to find brands and models that allow me to work with fewer symptoms.
 The following is a home internet system that creates low EMI, measured with both an electric field meter and AM radio.

 - If your cable internet provider is any company except AT&T or Verizon, I suggest you get this Arris/Motorola Modem.
 It is the lowest bandwidth modem I have found at 172 mbps.
 This is still much more bandwidth than you can likely purchase from your internet provider.
 The modem is compatible with Comcast and transmits minimal low-frequency EMI from its SMPS.
-Update August 2018: Several readers have noted that the Arris modem noted above is no longer compatible with Comcast.
-Instead, I recommend the Arris Surfboard SB6141.
+Update January 2022: Several readers have noted that the Arris modem noted above is no longer compatible with Comcast.
+Instead, I recommend the Arris Surfboard SB6183, Arris SB6190 or the Arris Surfboard SBV2402, which you can rent from Comcast or buy online.
 You will also need a wired router, such as this inexpensive one from TRENDnet or this Netgear router that has an on/off button for WiFi.
 A router is needed because Comcast and most internet providers do not automatically provide multiple IP addresses.
+For newer technology with less hassles, I would get the Docsys 3.1 Netgear CM1150V modem and the JRS AC1900 Eco-Router.
+These can both be wired and the following will allow you to ground your ethernet connection between them and your computer.
+Note that you get a 7.5% discount on the JRS eco-router with the code JJ21FHRE at checkout.